Slavic Languages & Literatures, MA

 Facilities and Resources

-The University of Illinois at Urbana-Champaign has one of the country's three outstanding Slavic library collections.
+The University of Illinois Urbana-Champaign has one of the country's three outstanding Slavic library collections.
 The Illinois Summer Research Laboratory on Russia and Eastern Europe brings to the campus more than one hundred postdoctoral researchers from all over the country every year to take advantage of the Slavic library resources.
 The University houses Slavic Review, the premier journal in Slavic studies.

 There are also opportunities for part-time related work in the Slavic and East European Division of the University Library, Slavic Review, and elsewhere on campus.